iharh/nixcfg/README.md

 ## Preparing disks

-In order to execute all preparational steps befor installation, execute
+In order to execute all preparational steps before installation, execute
 ```
 sh/prepare-all.sh
 ```